 FHIR looks to become the mainstay that will solve the data exchange issues, but what about operations and resourcefulness?

-Data Exchange is Half of the Equation
+Data Exchange Is Only Half of the Equation

 We covered this extensively with the 5-part blog on implementing ServiceNow.
 The most notable sign of a failed implementation is lack of adoption, when people do not want to use the new technology, or worse, cannot use it because they never learned.
 You’ll also find unforeseen complexities, delays, and a lack of healthcare operational expertise by vendors.